ma99us/ImmuNB-App/README.md

 # ImmuNB

-This is an Android app to display and securely verify personal COVID-19 immunization status.
+ImmuNB is an Android App to display and securely verify personal COVID-19 immunization status.
 It only works for the residents of New Brunswick, Canada, and requires the user to have a valid account at https://myhealth.gnb.ca/ portal.

 ## This is a personal hobby project and in no way associated with MyHealthNB organization.